Kaholaz/sponsorblock-naive-bayes/README.md

 ## Usage

-### Text-corpus format
+### Dataset and data format
-Our Naive Bayes model relies on supervised learning and the format for the training data must be csv formatted as follows:
+The dataset must be in the format of a csv file with the following columns:

 ```csv
 word,start,ad